rks101/eglinux/README.md

 # eglinux
 <!--[muscot](https://commons.wikimedia.org/wiki/File:Tux.png)-->
 eglinux => pronounced as "easy Linux" => compiles easy and helpful Linux commands and pointers for beginners and intermediate users.
+Efforts have been made to keep the commands and utilities as generic as possible.

-Disclaimer: The output below for commands or utilities is compiled for illustration purposes only.
-You may not find all the exact details in your lab/office.
+Disclaimer: The output shown below for commands or utilities is compiled for education and illustration purposes only.
+You may not find all the exact details in your lab, office, apartment, or campus.

 * [eglinux](#eglinux)
   * Part-1